 ‘Now when Jacob saw Rachel, the daughter of his mother’s brother Laban … he went up and rolled the stone from the well’s mouth, and watered the flock of his mother’s brother Laban.
 Then Jacob kissed Rachel, and wept aloud.’

-Jacob introduced himself, becoming quite emotional in the process.
-He had made a long and arduous journey of about five hundred miles, and now found himself at journey’s end, with the woman of his dreams.
+Jacob had made a long and arduous journey of about five hundred miles, and now found himself at journey’s end, with the woman of his dreams.
 He was in the right place, with the right person, and his emotions spilled over.

 Jacob stayed with Rachel’s family for a month, and during this time he fell deeply in love with Rachel.

-Jacob agreed, and he and Rachel settled down to work out the bride price.
+Jacob agreed, and he and Rachel settled down to wait.
 He loved her so much, the story tells us, that the seven years seemed only like a few days.

 Neither of the young lovers had understood the implications of this statement.